 Torlinnhe was built as a Guest House in the 1970s.
 With no ensuite facilities, full length mirrored wardrobes in every room and a notable collection of dolls in the massive lounge window it was “of its time”.
 It was a ‘bit of a project’ when we moved in and for the first three months was reminiscent of a building site.
 However, we welcomed our first guests in June 2008.
 We imagined our first guests arriving with ourselves as the very model of hospitable hosts.
 The reality was a little different.
 Our very first guests arrived one day early!
-We were still busy finishing the decorating in the lounge and the hallway looked like a war zone with packing cases stacked everywhere.
+We were still hard at work painting the guest lounge and the hallway looked like a war zone with packing cases stacked everywhere.

 Since then we have welcomed many guests to our home in Fort William.
 Visitors come to the West Coast of Scotland from all over the world, from China, Australia, New Zealand, to Europe, USA, Brazil, the Caribbean and everyplace in between.
 It is always fascinating to chat to guests over a cup of tea or coffee and biscuits in the lounge, find out a little about them, to help with any plans they have or simply to advise on suitable local restaurants and facilities.

-Over the years we have explored many areas of Scotland on our holidays and would be delighted to share our enthusiasm and knowledge with you.
-Our Things to Do page includes many of our favourite activities in the Fort William and Lochaber area.
+Over the years we have explored many areas of Scotland on our holidays and we are always delighted to share our enthusiasm and knowledge with our guests.
+The Things to Do page on our website includes many of our favourite activities in the Fort William and Lochaber area.

 Our environmental policy